Analysing international policy processes and Lithuania’s role in them

 [7] Chinese People’s Political Consultative Conference and National People’s Congress.

-Associate Expert of RESC China Research Program, PhD student at VU Institute of International Relations and Political Science.
+Associate Expert of RESC China Research Program, PhD student at VU Institute of International Relations and Political Science and policy analyst at STRATA.
 Raigirdas holds a bachelor’s degree in Asian and Pacific Studies (Chinese Studies) from Lancashire Central University (UK).
 After studying, he went to China, where he spent five years studying and working.
 Raigirdas completed a year-long intensive Chinese language and culture course at the Sichuan University (Confucius Institute Scholarship).
 In 2020, he graduated from Sichuan University (China) with a Master’s degree in International Relations in Chinese.
 Raigirdas interests: sinology, Chinese foreign and domestic policy, history of the PRC, relations and conflicts between East Asian countries.